0xyk/0xyk/README.md

 Hi, I'm Youka, currently a second-year master's student in University of Macau.
-- I'm now preparing myself to be a researcher focusing on Web3, especially GameFi.
+- I'm now preparing myself to be a researcher focusing on **Web3**, especially **GameFi**.
-- I'm an evangelist interested in sharing tutorial materials on data science with specialization in FinTech.
+- I'm an evangelist interested in sharing tutorial materials on **data science with specialization in FinTech**.
-- I'm also a content creator passionate about the interactive entertainment industry, covering animation, comics, games, and internet literature, original and secondary creation.
+- I'm also a content creator passionate about the **interactive entertainment industry**, covering animation, comics, games, and internet literature, original and secondary creation.
 ---

 Available at